-The light-up fairy wing sand unicorn horns help teach about iridescence and luminescence (and keeping kids a little safer during those nighttime candy raids), while the dinosaur costume lets girls and boys engineer a felt jaw that snaps shut thanks to the science of hinges, rotary motion and a pulley.
+The motorized fairy wings and glowing unicorn costume help teach about iridescence and luminescence (and keeping kids a little safer during those nighttime candy raids), while the dinosaur costume lets girls and boys engineer a felt jaw that snaps shut thanks to the science of hinges, rotary motion and a pulley.

-There’s even a fun DIY jack-o-lantern kit for kids that really glows, thanks to safe LED components.
+There’s even a fun DIY Halloween luminary kit for kids that they them get crafty without the electronics.

-And parents, get this: every kit is pretty affordable — some are just around $20, some are even under $10.
+And parents, get this: every kit is pretty affordable — most are around $30, some are even around $10.
 That’s the kind of Halloween costume I can get into.
 But not literally.
 Because they’re made for kids.

-You can order Kiwi Co.’s DIY Halloween costume kits for kids at their website.
+You can order Kiwi Co.’s DIY Halloween costumes and STEM kits for kids on their website.
 Go ahead and get them now, so you’re not cramming at the last minute to get them finished.
 Not that I’d know anything about that.